 To pay by mail, make a certified check or money order payable to the Clerk of Superior Court for the amount shown on the front of your citation.
 We do not accept personal checks.
 Mail your payment and your citation to:

 Attn: Criminal and Traffic Division

 Asheville, NC 28801

-To pay in person, come to the Clerk’s office, located on the 1st floor of the Buncombe County Courthouse no later than the last working day before your court date.
-You must pay in cash, certified check or money order.
+To pay in person, come to the Clerk's office, located on the ground floor of the Buncombe County Judicial Complex no later than the last working day before your court date.
+You must pay in cash, certified check, money order, debit or credit card.
 We do not accept personal checks.